jonlabelle/docker-network-tools/README.md

 - [`curl`](https://curl.haxx.se) - Command line tool and library for transferring data with URLs.
 - [`fping`](https://fping.org) - A grep-like utility that allows you to search for network packets on an interface.
+- [`jq`](https://stedolan.github.io/jq/) - A lightweight and flexible command line JSON processor.
-- [`macchanger`](https://github.com/alobbs/macchanger) - An utility for viewing/manipulating the MAC address of network interfaces.
+- [`macchanger`](https://github.com/alobbs/macchanger) - A utility for viewing/manipulating the MAC address of network interfaces.
 - [`netcat`](https://packages.debian.org/sid/netcat-openbsd) - The TCP/IP swiss army knife (OpenBSD variant).
 - [`ngrep`](https://github.com/jpr5/ngrep/) - A grep-like utility that allows you to search for network packets on an interface.
 - [`nload`](http://www.roland-riegel.de/nload/) - Console network traffic and bandwidth monitor.